Help

 📖 Home Back

-Exceeding this limitation may cause extended read locking when the historic granules are loaded, particularly on slower media such as magnetic disks.
+Geo SCADA Expert is designed to handle individual historic files (granules) that load quickly from storage (see the online help article "Operational Limitations - Server").
+Slow file loads may cause extended database locking when the historic granules are loaded, particularly on slower media such as magnetic disks.

-Where possible, such granules should be identified and the cause of the abnormally high historic storage rate rectified.
-It may be advisable to remove the affected granules from the system to prevent performance degradation when searching.
-An alternative is to alter the stream size, although changing this may require downtime.
+Where possible, large granules should be identified and the cause of the abnormally high historic storage rate rectified.
+It may be advisable to remove the affected granules from the system to prevent performance degradation when searching, although this usually requires a server to be stopped and started.
+An alternative approach for events, alarm summary or configuration change log is to alter the stream size, although changing those may require significant downtime.

 The largest granule for each stream can be seen at a glance in the Server Status tool or DBSnapshot in the Historic/Historian page, check the Largest File column.

-This article covers a few approaches to identifying large historic granules.
+This article covers a few further approaches to identifying large historic granules.

 SQL Query

-These queries will list the granule sizes and approximate file locations ordered by size including an approximate "% Rated Maximum Size".
+These queries will list the granule sizes and file locations ordered by size.

 Find large historic granules in the Raw Historic stream.